mitchbne/react-listbox/README.md

 Personally, I use a CSS framework called <a href="https://tailwindcss.com/">TailwindCSS</a> created by the team at TailwindLabs.
 Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.

-Recently the developers at TailwindLabs implemented a Listbox components API (just like this one) built for Vue developers.
+Recently the developers at TailwindLabs <a href="https://github.com/tailwindlabs/tailwindui-vue">implemented a Listbox component API</a> (just like this one) built for Vue developers.
 They promised that they would begin working on a React implementation of the Listbox soon, but I couldn't wait.
 In the meantime I've created this solution, maybe it will help you too.

 _**Note: This solution comes completely unstyled.
 You will need to style it yourself.**_